Tabalbar/event-planner/README.md

 # Event Planner
-A web application where users can create and manage scheduler events that comply to the iCalendar specification. uses a RESTful API for a backend service.
+A web application where users can create and manage scheduler events that comply to the iCalendar specification.
+Uses a RESTful API for a backend service.

 ## Primary tools used
 * NodeJS